 A collection of insightful films ready to stream on Kanopy with your CHC credentials.

 You are not limited to the articles found in the Logue Library collection.
 If you find a great article, but don't seem to have access to it, submit a request for Interlibrary Loan.
 This is a FREE service to you.
-Submit a request through the link, within a database or catalog record, or by emailing Kelly at email@example.com
+Submit a request through the link, within a database or catalog record, or by emailing email@example.com